 Drawing, doodling and sketching is a wonderful way to customise the pages of your Bullet journal.
 Whether you’re an experienced illustrator or just getting started, monthly drawing prompts are a great source of inspiration and encouragement.
 Create your own list of monthly drawing prompts, or use my list below.
 Twelve topics are included on my list, enough for a whole year of doodling and drawing!
-Download the file below and print out a copy to keep handy in your journal.
+Download the file and print out a copy to keep handy in your journal.

 Monthly drawing prompts to inspire and encourage regular practice